 A trademark is a word(s), logo or package design, or a combination of them, used by a manufacturer or merchant to identify its goods and distinguish them from others (Borchard, "A Trademark is Not a Copyright or a Patent," 2002).

 CLC Collegiate Licensing Company is the licensing representative for UNC Charlotte.
 CLC is responsible for administering the licensing program, including processing applications, collecting royalties, enforcing trademarks and pursuing new market opportunities.
-CLC may be contacted at email@example.com or by contacting our representative, Bryan Richter.
+A CLC representative may be contacted at firstname.lastname@example.org.

 The symbol "TM" stands for trademark.
 The symbol "SM" stands for service mark.
 Both of these are informal symbols that indicate you claim common law trademark rights to a name, or logo.
 These two symbols are used prior to obtaining full federal registration.